 At its core, document management software is a system that primarily processes documents and allows users to simultaneously view, edit, and audit information.
 Is your company documents-driven?
 DMS may be the system for you

 Enterprise Content Management (ECM)

-ECM can be thought of as an automated system with dynamic strategies, methods, and tools that have the ability to deliver information and content to defined audiences.
-It is for this reason that ECM technology is widely employed for use in managing website content.
+ECM’s service can be thought of as an automated system with dynamic strategies, methods, and tools that have the ability to deliver information and content to defined audiences.
+It’s for this reason that ECM technology is widely employed in managing website content.

 - The ability to manage social content

 - The ability to manage video rich media assets

 Essentially, enterprise content management is a system that organizes, manages and configures more visual and physical content.
 Is your company visually or graphically driven?
 ECM may be the system for you.

 As mentioned before, there are similarities between both content management systems.
 In fact, roughly 20% of what constitutes ECM is DMS in its entirety.
 They are both enterprise-grade solutions that reduce operational costs, help organizations go paperless, and facilitate streamlined internal processes.
 However, ECM is a better fit for larger organizations that want a major overhaul to their preexisting IT infrastructure.

 They can both provide web-based or network-based collaboration and information sharing between users; both can track files throughout their life cycle and they both provide security and systematic approaches to preserve confidential information.